subsquid/docs/docs/cloud/pricing.md

 ## Billing

-Subsquid bills [organizations](/cloud/resources/organizations) for the resources used by their squids.
+SQD bills [organizations](/cloud/resources/organizations) for the resources used by their squids.
 To deploy production-ready squids and [configure](/cloud/reference/scale) their resources, the organization must have a [Professional status](/cloud/resources/organizations/#professional-organizations).
 All such organizations receive the following perks:

  - unmetered GraphQL API requests
  - deploying any number of pay-as-you-go [dedicated](/cloud/reference/scale/#dedicated) squids